Stolgeth/english-for-designers/about_me.md

 ---

 ### My origin story:
 When I was about 13 or 14, I began my journey.
-I wanted to make a cool place for my gamer friends to hang out, but **we needed a profile picture** to show who we are.
-Later I found out those are logos.
-People usually pay for that, but I had no money, so **I decided to make it myself.** I had a blast and made something really cool, and that's how I started with graphic designer.
+I wanted to make a cool place for my gamer friends to hang out, but **we needed a profile picture** to show who we are. (*Later I found out those are logos.*) People usually pay for that, but I had no money, so **I decided to make it myself.** I had a blast and made something really cool that I was proud of!
+That's how I started with graphic designer.
 I still use that picture for my Discord group to this day!

 My first big "job" was in 2018.
-I volunteered on a project called Hug Day about people from all over the world giving hugs to bring back physical contact. **It was awesome to see my work go global and to realize I could change things with my designs.**
+I volunteered on a project called Hug Day about people from all over the world giving hugs to bring back physical contact. **It was awesome to see my work go even abroad and to realize I could influence things with my designs.** And I stuck with Hug Day to this day!

 Now, I've been doing this as a job for over 7 years and playing with design stuff for 10 years.
 It's been an amazing ride!

 ---
 [GO UP](https://stolgeth.github.io/english-for-designers/about_me.html#return-to-navigation-page)

-(This is the 10 years old picture, still have the .psd file, I keep backups of everything, so your project is safe with me)
+This is the 10ish years old picture

+P.S still have the .psd file, I keep backups of everything, so your project is safe with me ;)

 ![Untitled7](https://github.com/Stolgeth/english-for-designers/assets/133216768/b8baad75-08e5-40d0-b256-5c5458feb457)